fndvit/mds-udg-viz-i-dgpcd-hackathon-24/README.md

 |:------|
 |**Members:** David Solà, Pol Darder, Clara, Martí Gibert, Oscar|

-**Question:** How inclusive are the Academy Award nominees for Best Picture over the past decade?
+**Question:** How inclusive are the Academy Award nominees for Best Picture over the past two decades?

 **Goal:** Analyze inclusivity trends in top-rated films and their evolution over time.

 **Deliverables:**

-- Detailed analysis report on inclusivity trends in award-nominated films.
+- Inclusivity scores for Best Picture nominees 2004 - 2024.
-- Interactive visualizations of the study's key findings.
+- Main takeaways on inclusivity trends in award-nominated films.
-- Summary of insights and recommendations for future award-nominated film productions.
+- Interactive visualizations of the key findings.

 ---